North Dakota: Law and government

 As with the federal government of the United States, political power in North Dakota state government is divided into three branches: executive, legislative, and judicial.

 The Constitution of North Dakota and the North Dakota Century Code form the formal law of the state; the North Dakota Administrative Code incorporates additional rules and policies of state agencies.

 In a 2020 study, North Dakota was ranked as the 8th easiest state for citizens to vote in.

 Executive

 The executive branch is headed by the elected governor.
-The current governor is Doug Burgum, a Republican who took office December 15, 2016, after his predecessor, Jack Dalrymple did not seek reelection.
-The current Lieutenant Governor of North Dakota is Brent Sanford, who is also the President of the Senate.
-The offices of governor and lieutenant governor have four-year terms, which are next up for election in 2024.
+The 34th and current governor is Kelly Armstrong, a Republican who took office December 15, 2024, after his predecessor, Doug Burgum did not seek reelection and was subsequently nominated to be United States Secretary of the Interior.
+Armstrong previously served as a member of the North Dakota Senate, chair of the North Dakota Republican Party, and most recently as a member of the United States House of Representatives.
+The current Lieutenant Governor of North Dakota is Michelle Strinden, who is also the President of the Senate.
+The offices of governor and lieutenant governor have four-year terms, which are next up for election in 2028.
 The governor has a cabinet consisting of appointed leaders of various state government agencies, called commissioners.
-The other elected constitutional offices are secretary of state, attorney general, state auditor, and state treasurer.
+The other elected constitutional offices are secretary of state, attorney general, state auditor, state insurance commissioner and state treasurer.